redpanda-ai/Meerkat/README.md

 longtail
 ========

-Used for the Longtail project
+Used for the Longtail project.
+All rights reserved.

 ========